Crossings at Skycroft Health & Safety Plan

 Color Wars will look similar to previous years of camp in that each Color Team will compete against other colors for points each afternoon.
 This year the daily challenges will allow for teams to all be present together on our spacious rec field but the games will allow each team to compete separately.
 For example, this could include a relay competition where each Color Team relay “lane” takes up a different corner of our large recreation field with plenty of room to remain distant from the other Color Teams.

-Assigned free time locations will be clearly marked with colored flags to delineate which Color Team is scheduled at that activity, making it easier for campers to see what activity is available to them that day.
+Assigned indoor free time locations will be clearly marked with colored flags to delineate which Color Team is scheduled at that activity.

 Cleaning & Safety Procedures

 - All accommodations will be thoroughly cleaned and disinfected prior to your group’s arrival using CDC recommended best practices and EPA-approved cleaners and disinfectants.